CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 **Transferring Items:** An item is transferred when it is moved from the control of one character to another.
 **Unique:** There can only be one copy of each unique card in play at a time.
 Each player can only have one copy of each unique card in his play deck and starting cards combined.
 **Wizard:** Each player plays one of the five Wizards sent to Middle-earth to unite and counsel the Free Peoples.
 **Wounded:** A wounded character is damaged but not eliminated.
-When one of your characters is wounded, his card is placed with its top towards you.
+When one of your characters is wounded, his card is placed with its top towards you.  <span id="page8" class="page-number">8</span>

+---

 # • PART I •<br/>THE STARTER RULES